 Border Patrol Agents Arrest Convicted Murderer

-Guevera faces a charge of 8 USC § 1325 – Illegal Entry, and his final order will be reinstated.
-If convicted could receive up to 20 years in federal prison.
+Carrasco faces a charge of 8 USC § 1326 – Re-entry After Deportation, which carries a maximum sentence of up to 20 years in prison.

-All individuals arrested by the U.S. Border Patrol undergo criminal history checks using biometrics to ensure those with criminal history or gang affiliation are positively identified.
+All individuals arrested by the U.S. Border Patrol undergo criminal history checks using biometrics to ensure those with criminal history or gang affiliations are positively identified.